TLC East Nursing and Rehabilitation in Temple, TX

 Pros

-• pro The therapy staff is excellent.
+• pro The therapy team is excellent and consistently helps residents improve.

-• pro The facility serves excellent food.
+• pro The facility serves some of the best food among similar centers.

 Cons